 Endometriosis is a condition where endometrial tissue is found outside the uterus, most often in the pelvic region and even over the bowel and bladder.
-In addition to discomfort, endometriosis can lead to chronic pelvic pain and even infertility.
+In addition to discomfort, endometriosis can lead to chronic pelvic pain and infertility.

-The SLUCare Center for Endometriosis offers a multidisciplinary team approach to your care.
+The SLUCare Center for Endometriosis offers a team approach to your care.
 General surgeons and specialists in pain management, physical therapy and fertility design your individualized treatment plan.

 The goal of surgery is the complete removal of all visible endometriosis.
 This approach has been shown to have the potential to eradicate disease and prevent progression when performed by an experienced surgeon, such as SLUCare's Dr. Patrick Yeung, Jr., director of the SLUCare Center for Endometriosis.

 Surgery to treat endometriosis is performed at the the SLUCare Center for Endometriosis through a minimally invasive technique called laparoscopy, which leads to less postoperative pain, faster recovery and better cosmetic results.